FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_calculate-diff/readme.md

 ### Failed Example

-The RPC calculate-diff input has target node.
-Nodes 'R2' has not been installed yet.
-The output describes the result of the calculate-diff RPC.
+RPC input contains a target node that is not installed.
+RPC output describes the result of the calculate-diff RPC.

 ```bash RPC Request
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:calculate-diff' \